 But really that is the whole point of my Beauty Bus venture.
 It’s not only to help others with cancer, but it’s to help me keep going too.

 If you would like to donate to the beauty bus then you can do so here; please share too!

-This post originally appeared on Happy Smiling Cancer Girl.
+This post originally appeared on Happy Smiling Cancer Girl on January 9, 2019.
 It is republished with permission.